venkat22/lambda-mcp-server/README.md

 > This server requires a client that supports Streamable HTTP (not SSE).
 There are very few MCP clients that currently support Streamable HTTP (let me know if you have one), as such there is a Streamable HTTP client included in this repo, built with the [TypeScript MCP SDK which does support Streamable HTTP](https://github.com/modelcontextprotocol/typescript-sdk?tab=readme-ov-file#streamable-http).

 This project demonstrates a powerful and developer-friendly way to create serverless [MCP (Model Context Protocol)](https://github.com/modelcontextprotocol) tools using [AWS Lambda](https://aws.amazon.com/lambda/?trk=64e03f01-b931-4384-846e-db0ba9fa89f5&sc_channel=code).
-It showcases how to build a stateless, serverless MCP server with minimal boilerplate and an excellent developer experience.
+It showcases how to build a stateless (with session management), serverless MCP server with minimal boilerplate and an excellent developer experience.

 The included client demonstrates integration with [Amazon Bedrock](https://aws.amazon.com/bedrock/?trk=64e03f01-b931-4384-846e-db0ba9fa89f5&sc_channel=code), using the Bedrock Converse API and [Amazon Nova Pro](https://docs.aws.amazon.com/nova/latest/userguide/what-is-nova.html?trk=64e03f01-b931-4384-846e-db0ba9fa89f5&sc_channel=code) to build an intelligent agent.